 Safari has a new feature that helps you discover the most beneficial aspects of a webpage without having to dig through the page or read the entire thing — and it works on iPhone, iPad, and Mac.
 It can make web browsing more efficient and websites easier to navigate while ensuring the visibility of important details.

-The feature, Highlights, is available on Safari 18 in iOS 18, iPadOS 18, and macOS Sequoia 15, all currently in beta until the expected stable releases later this month.
-Unlike Reader mode, Highlights doesn't reformat the entire page but instead selectively surfaces key information, allowing you to quickly access essential details without altering the original layout.
+The feature, Highlights, is available on Safari 18 in iOS 18, iPadOS 18, and macOS Sequoia 15, all released on Sept.
+16. Unlike Reader mode, Highlights doesn't reformat the entire page but instead selectively surfaces key information, allowing you to quickly access essential details without altering the original layout.

 The things you'll see most from Highlights are summaries of entire webpages.
 Still, you may also see previews, suggestions from the web, nearby locations, links to other apps like Apple TV, and other intelligently surfaced information.
 Highlights are currently only available in U.S. English and on a limited number of websites, though broader support is expected soon.